E-commerce entrepreneurs and marketers: listen up!

 - How to Add Google Analytics to Your e-commerce Site

 - Configuring Search Console data in Google Analytics

 Perform Keyword Research

-Those keywords are easier to rank, have less competitors, and good chunk of people are searching for it.
+Those keywords are easier to rank, have fewer competitors, and a good chunk of people are searching for them.

 Optimizing the Content of Your Ecommerce Business

 Google can’t understand content as easily as humans.
 On-page optimization is the process of helping search engines understand what your content is about to get higher rankings.

 Title tags are still one of the most powerful important elements of on-page SEO.
 The title tag is what people will see on Google’s search results page.